 Yes.
 The survey for students will be available in the following top 10 languages as identified by school board enrolment data: Arabic, Cantonese, English, Farsi, French, Korean, Mandarin, Portuguese, Spanish, and Urdu. |

-Students in Grades 4 to 12 will be supported by staff who have been provided with various resources such as mentor texts to support them in helping students to prepare for the language and concepts of the survey.
+Students in Grades 4 to 12 are supported by staff who have been provided with various resources such as mentor texts to support them in helping students to prepare for the language and concepts of the survey.

 |